ilia3101/Big-Integer-C/README.md

 - Optional use of 64 bit words: nice speed up if your CPU has 64→128 multiplications (it probably does)
 - The add, subtract and multiply functions can take differently sized inputs

-If what you want is the fastest library for big numbers, look at [GNU GMP](https://gmplib.org/), but if you want to be in control of your memory, you have come to the right place.
+If what you want is the fastest library for big numbers, look at [GNU GMP](https://gmplib.org/).

 Usage example: